helidon-sockshop/sockshop/README.md

 into your favorite IDE, and a _bash_ script that makes it easy to checkout and update all project repositories at once.

+## Pre-Requisites

+If you are going to install a `coherence` back-end or support for Prometheus and Grafana you will need the following:

+1. Install `helm`

+    You must have at least version `v2.14.3` of `helm`.
+See [here](https://helm.sh/docs/intro/install/) for information on installing `helm` for your platform.

+1. Add `helm` repositories

+    ```bash
+    $ helm repo add stable https://kubernetes-charts.storage.googleapis.com/
+    $ helm repo add coherence-unstable https://oracle.github.io/coherence-operator/charts-unstable
+    $ helm repo update
+    ```

 ## Quick Start

+Kubernetes scripts depend on Kustomize, so make sure that you have a newer version of `kubectl` that supports it (at least 1.14 or above).

 The easiest way to try the demo is to use [provided Docker images](https://hub.docker.com/orgs/helidonsockshop/repositories) and Kubernetes deployment scripts from this repo.

-Kubernetes scripts depend on Kustomize, so make sure that you have a newer version of `kubectl` that supports it (at least 1.14 or above).

 If you do, you can simply run the following command from the `sockshop` directory and and set the SOCKSHOP_BACKEND variable to one of the following values,